-Word of Mouth: You can get online and see ratings for independent repair shops, but often those are manipulated.
+You can get online and see ratings for independent repair shops, but often those are manipulated.
 I prefer the good old-fashioned word of mouth method.
 Ask friends, family, neighbors, and co-workers if they know a good place.
 You’ll likely get some good ideas about places, and if someone has had a bad experience, you’ll probably get an earful and also find out where not to go.

-ASE stands for the National Institute for Automotive Service Excellence, which tests technician’s knowledge after they have worked in their field for two years minimally.
+ASE stands for the National Institute for Automotive Service Excellence, which tests a technician’s knowledge after he or she has worked in his or her field for two years minimally.
 ASE tests specialized fields such as air conditioning, engine repair, tune-ups, brakes, diesel engines, and the list goes on and on.
 The tests are not easy by any stretch; it takes studying and practical experience.
-After a group of tests are completed, a technician can earn a Master classification, which they usually proudly wear on their uniform.
+After a group of tests is completed, a technician can earn a Master classification, which he or she usually proudly wears on the uniform.
 ASE Master technicians have to re-certify every five years.
-If a technician goes to the time and trouble to become a Master, they are usually the highest paid, and most dedicated to their field.
+If a technician goes to the time and trouble to become a Master, he or she is usually the highest paid, and most dedicated to their field.

-Ask about Repair Estimates, Test Drives, Wrecker Services and Insurance:
+Ask about Repair Estimates, Test Drives, Wrecker Services and Insurance

 Just like when buying a car, building a relationship with your garage is critical, it will make the difference between an unpleasant experience and a good experience.
 If you use a dealership, get to know your service advisor and go to the same one each visit.
 This will save you a lot of time, and you will feel better about your service experience.